hnuzhy/CV_DL_Gather/transfer_learning/Noise_Robust_Learning.md

 # Noise Robust Learning
 also named `Partial Label Learning` or `Sample Selection Learning`, `Label Noise Tolerance Learning` or `Label-Noise Learning (LNL)`

+## Materials

+* [(github) Awesome Uncertainty in Deep learning.](https://github.com/ENSTA-U2IS/awesome-uncertainty-deeplearning) It contains a collection of surveys, datasets, papers, and codes, for predictive uncertainty estimation in deep learning models.
+* [(github) Awesome-Learning-with-Label-Noise](https://github.com/subeeshvasu/Awesome-Learning-with-Label-Noise) A curated list of resources (e.g., Papers & Code, Survey and Github) for Learning with Noisy Labels.

 ## Papers

 ### ▶ for Classification